The War (2007)

 Director |

-The War is a seven-part American television documentary miniseries about World War II from the perspective of the United States.
-The program was directed by American filmmakers Ken Burns and Lynn Novick, written by Geoffrey Ward, and narrated primarily by Keith David.
-It premiered on September 23, 2007.
-The world premiere of the series took place at the Palace Theater in Luverne, Minnesota, one of the towns featured in the documentary.
-It was funded in part by the National Endowment for the Humanities.
+The War (2007), a seven-part American television documentary miniseries, offers a unique perspective on World War II through the lens of the United States.
+Directed by Ken Burns and Lynn Novick, written by Geoffrey Ward, and narrated primarily by Keith David, the program debuted on September 23, 2007.
+The Palace Theater in Luverne, Minnesota, one of the towns featured in the series, hosted its world premiere.
+Generous support from the National Endowment for the Humanities helped make this project possible.

 Date of download: 2015-11-11T17:22:34+00:00